-Within our commitment to the foundational truths of historical, orthodox Christianity, we at MVCC have certain Biblical Distinctives that may set us apart from other churches.
-Below, you will find a list of those distinctives or doctrines that may set us apart in teaching, although hopefully not in spirit, from some of our other brothers and sisters in the Universal Body of Christ.
+Within our commitment to the foundational truths of historical, orthodox Christianity, we at Mountain View Community Church have certain Biblical Distinctives that may set us apart from other churches.
+Below, you will find an overview of these distinctives or doctrines that may set us apart in teaching, although hopefully not in spirit, from some of our other brothers and sisters in the Universal Body of Christ.
 We offer a 12-week Biblical Distinctives class 3 times a year to study through these distinctives and explore what the Bible says about these topics.
-If you consider MVCC your church home then we highly encourage you to attend a Biblical Distinctives class.
+If you consider Mountain View your church home then we highly encourage you to attend a Biblical Distinctives class.
 If you have questions about the class or our Biblical Distinctives, contact us!

 1. The Scriptures-The Old and New Testament

 The Bible as God's Word is the genuine believer's ultimate authority.
 And because of the spiritual new birth the believer practices obedience.
 The leadership of MVC will seek to honor and obey the Word of God to their greatest ability regardless of popularity or culture (Acts 20:27; Colossians 1:28; 1 Peter 2:9-10).

 - The Bible is both inspired and without error in its original copy or manuscript (Process- 2 Pet.
 1:21; 2 Timothy 3:16; Product- 2 Pet.
 3:15,16) and authoritative for us today in all areas of life (Matt.
 5:18; 24:35; 1 Cor.
 2:13, 2 Tim.
 3:15-17; Heb.
 4:12; I Pet.
 2:2).